Understanding the Malaysian Business Visa Landscape

 The Halal Economy Connection

-Practical Application: Establish Malaysian operations to obtain JAKIM halal certification—recognized across 80+ countries and significantly more accessible than obtaining similar certification in the UAE or Saudi Arabia.
+Practical Application: Establish Malaysian operations to obtain JAKIM halal certification, which is recognised by over 80 foreign authorities in 45+ countries and significantly more accessible than obtaining similar certification in the UAE or Saudi Arabia.
+Growth in halal exports is driven by multiple categories including food and beverages, halal-certified ingredients, and palm oil derivatives, supported by Malaysia's reputation for stringent certification and trusted standards.

 Technology and Innovation Ecosystem